nemonik/hands-on-DevOps-gen2/README.md

 127.0.0.1 helloworld.nemonik.com
 ```

+You do this via running nvim as root (i.e., `sudo nvim /etc/hosts`) to edit the hosts file and add the lines above.

 **NOTES**

-- You do this via running nvim as root (i.e., `sudo nvim /etc/hosts`) to edit the hosts file and add the lines above.

 - Your host IP address (`192.168.65.2`) will likely be different for you.

-- If you are using your own domain then `nemonik.com` will be replaced with whatever you've provided the `domain` variable in the [.env](./.env) file.
+- If you are using your own domain then `nemonik.com` will b:e replaced with whatever you've provided the `domain` variable in the [.env](./.env) file.

 ### 10.3.3.
 Verifying the cluster is up and running